- Entrants must be from a media outlet based in the UK.

 Amnesty International will shortlist each category to 10 entries.
 The shortlist will then go to our judging panels, made up of journalists from across the broadcast, print and online media.
-The three finalists for each category will be published on the Amnesty International UK website week commencing 19 Febuary 2019 and all entries will be informed by email.
-The finalists will be invited to the Amnesty Media Awards ceremony to be held on 3 April 2019, where the the winners will be announced.
+The three finalists for each category will be published on the Amnesty International UK website week commencing 2 March 2020 and all entries will be informed by email.
+The finalists will be invited to the Amnesty Media Awards ceremony to be held on 22 April 2020, where the winners will be announced.

 It is the responsibility of the entrant to provide complete, accurate information about the entry.
 Amnesty International shall not be liable for errors or omissions in the entry forms or credit information.
 If the entry form is inaccurate or incomplete, if the entry does not meet the eligibility requirements, or if it is deemed ineligible for any other reason, then the entry will be disqualified.
 Entry fees cannot be refunded for any entry that is thus disqualified.

 The decision of the judges is final and no discussion can be entered into regarding the final results.